What is it like to be a Waldorf teacher?

 Stephanie Hoelscher is director and lead teacher at the Child’s Garden.
 She came to Orchard Valley in 2010 when she started the Apple Blossom program, serving very young children.
 Stephanie received her certification in Waldorf Early Childhood education from Sunbridge and began her Waldorf work with young children at a charter Waldorf School in Phoenix, AZ where she taught in a large, mixed-aged kindergarten.
 Stephanie finds that her past training as a cultural anthropologist deepens the observational skills important to her work as a teacher and is deeply committed to creating a learning environment where the young child’s need for play, movement, and practical work can find its truest expression.
 Most recently Stephanie has started an advanced training course in therapeutic movement in order to bring new pedagogical insights to her mixed-aged class.

-Apple Blossom Teacher
+Apple Blossom Teacher, and Morning Garden Teacher

-Main Campus – Early Childhood
+Grace Farm – Early Childhood

-Farm and Forest Kindergarten
+Farm & Forest Kindergarten